kayaelle/dev-dcc-website/_posts/2024-01-02-dcc-new-year.md

 layout: posts
 author: Kerri Lemoie
 author-anchor: kerri-lemoie
-title: A new year at The DCC
+title: A new year at the DCC
 ---